This page in Swedish

 Joel Rasmussen

 Effective communication is a key factor in CBRNE preparedness, that is, incidents involving chemical, biological, radiological, nuclear, and explosive substances.
 Our studies focus on emergency response personnel – police, fire services, and ambulance staff – whose actions are crucial in the acute phase.
-Their work, however, is influenced by how risks are perceived, how professional groups cooperate, as well as by media reporting, public reactions, and the healthcare system’s ability to prioritize care under pressure.
+Their work, however, is influenced by how risks are perceived, how professional groups cooperate, as well as by media reporting, public reactions, the involvement of policymakers, and the healthcare system’s ability to prioritize care under pressure.